Top 5 Plants That Can Be Kept in Bathroom | Needs, Benefits & Care Tips | Plants and Life

 5. πΈ Pothos (Money Plant / Epipremnum aureum)

-- Light: Low to medium light
+- Light: Low to medium indirect light

 π€― Crazy Plant Facts You Didn’t Know!